The Speed of Allosteric Signaling Within a Single-Domain Protein

-It is important to stress that the appearance of the allosteric signal at the peptide ligand after 200~ns does not yet result in its unbinding.
-First, the off-rate, which can be estimated from the binding affinity and typical on-rates for the PDZ3 system,\cite{Gianni2005} is expected to be by many orders of magnitudes slower, 200~ms. Second, in order to distill out the structural response of the peptide ligand, we have performed these experiments at room temperature, where the binding affinities in the two states of the photoswitch are essentially the same.\cite{Bozovic2020b} Hence, the amount of bound molecules will not change, despite the very different structural and dynamical properties of the ligand in the binding pocket, which are evidenced by the fact that the ligand binding is exothermic in the \textit{cis}-state and endothermic in the \textit{trans}-state.\cite{Bozovic2020b} What we observe with the 200~ns process is exactly this change of the structural and dynamical properties of the peptide ligand.
+It is important to stress that the appearance of the allosteric signal at the binding pocket after 200~ns does not yet result in unbinding of the peptide ligand.
+First, the off-rate, which can be estimated from the binding affinity and typical on-rates for the PDZ3 system,\cite{Gianni2005} is expected to be by many orders of magnitudes slower, 200~ms. Second, in order to distill out the structural response of the peptide ligand in its binding pocket, we have performed these experiments at room temperature, where the binding affinities in the two states of the photoswitch are essentially the same (i.e., $K_d$=3.8~$\mu$M in the \textit{trans}-state and 7.0~$\mu$M in the \textit{cis}-state at 21$^\circ$C).\cite{Bozovic2020b} Hence, the amount of bound molecules will not change, despite the very different structural and dynamical properties of the ligand in the binding pocket, which are evidenced by the fact that the ligand binding is exothermic in the \textit{cis}-state and endothermic in the \textit{trans}-state.\cite{Bozovic2020b} What we observe with the 200~ns process is exactly this change of the structural and dynamical properties of the peptide ligand and its binding pocket.